qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog326/index.rst

 QGIS will now use the correct coordinate ordering for the project CRS when displaying coordinates in status bar (and identify results).
 A setting has been added in the project properties to allow users to override this with a specific coordinate ordering if desired (x/y or y/x).

-Specifically, this means that projects in geographic CRS like EPSG:4326 will now show coordinates in latitude/longitude order instead of longitude/latitude (unless the specific CRS has different native ordering)
+Specifically, this means that projects in geographic CRS like EPSG:4326 will now show coordinates in latitude/longitude order instead of longitude/latitude (unless the specific CRS has different native ordering).

 |image4|